 A part of the innovation that came in the 1700s was work by the Scotsman Adam Smith (1723-1790).
 Smith studied moral philosophy at the University of Glasgow and Oxford University.
-He collaborated intellectually with his fellow Scotsman David Hume.
-Smith became a professor at Glasgow teaching moral philosophy.
+He collaborated intellectually with his fellow Scotsman David Hume, and he became a professor at Glasgow teaching moral philosophy.

-He and other Scots were responding to the awareness during the past couple of centuries of indigenous peoples in South and North America.
-He developed historical narrative that traced people organized first as hunter-gatherers, then to herding, to sedentary farmers and followed by commercial society.
+Smith and other Scots were responding to the awareness during the past couple of centuries of indigenous peoples in South and North America.
+He developed historical narrative that traced people organized first as hunter-gatherers, then engaging in herding, then becoming sedentary farmers and finally developing commercial societies.

 While a professor at Glasgow, Smith wrote The Theory of Moral Sentiments.
 Later he took a job tutoring which allowed him to travel through Europe and meet a variety of intellectuals.
-He returned home, in his early 40s, and during the next ten years put together a book titled An Inquiry into the Nature and Causes of the Wealth of Nations, which was published in 1776 – the year England's colonies declared independence.
+He returned home and, in his early 40s began ten years of work putting together a book titled An Inquiry into the Nature and Causes of the Wealth of Nations.
+It was published in 1776 – the year England's colonies declared independence.

-Before Smith, many believed that without poverty people would not want to work in the mills and at other jobs, that everyone would be lazy and pursue leisure as did many aristocrats.
-The view prevailed among conservatives that the poor were poor because God meant them to be.
-In Britain the Protestant ethic held that God looked with favor upon people of wealth and success in business.
-Smith had not been one to let religion restrict his thinking.
-He believed that more wealth to common people would benefit the nation's economy and society as a whole.
+Before Smith, many believed that without poverty people would not want to work in the mills and at other jobs, that everyone would be lazy and pursue leisure, as did many aristocrats.
+And the view prevailed among conservatives that the poor were poor because God meant them to be.
+In Britain the Protestant ethic held that God looked with favor upon people of wealth and success in business, a favor not meant for the poor.
+Smith had not been one to let religious attitude restrict his thinking.
+He believed that more wealth to common people would benefit a nation's economy and society as a whole.